abbas-al-turkmani/slidable-bottom-app-bar/README.md

 ## Things to note

-the `slidable_bottom_app_bar` is a widget for mobile platform, if you use it in desctop or web it will locs ugly.
+the `slidable_bottom_app_bar` is a widget for mobile platform, if you use it in desktop or web it will be ugly.

 ## Preview